imlastrebor/camptocamp-explorer/camptocamp-explorer-mvp (1).md

 ---

 ## 🎯 MVP Scope (Keep it simple)
-- **Routes List**: Fetch and render a paginated list of routes for a Chamonix bounding box.
+- **Routes List**: Fetch and render a paginated list of routes for a Chamonix area selection (Mont-Blanc / Aiguilles Rouges), with bbox fallback.
 - **Route Details**: Simple detail page for a route by ID.
 - **Basic Filters (optional)**: Activity and a free-text query.
 - **Fast by default**: Server Components + incremental caching.